Bbert88/school-district-analysis/README.md

 ## Overview of School District Analysis

 The broad goal of this project is to create a high level analysis of the school districts key performance.
 Specifically, all of the students math and reading standardized test data will be aggregated for analysis, reporting, and presentation to provide insights about performance trends and patterns.
 This analysis will assist the school board on making decisions regarding the school budgets and priorities.
 To accomplish this, Python (Pandas Library) and Anaconda (Jupyter Notebook) were used due to the tools that both offer when it comes to complex data analysis.
+An initial analysis was completed, but then it was discovered that 9th grade students from one of schools (Thomas High School) had flawed score data.
+Due to this, a second analysis was completed where those scores were removed from the data set.

 ## Resources